guibranco/pancake/docs/user-guide/session-manager.md

 # SessionManager Class Documentation

-This document provides an overview of the `SessionManager` class which is designed to manage PHP session operations easily and effectively.
+This document provides an overview of the `SessionManager` class, which is designed to manage PHP session operations easily and effectively.

 ## Table of Contents
 - [start()](#start)